Justin-Tan/cymyc/docs/index.md

 Check out https://justin-tan.github.io/cymyc/.

 ### Contributing
-Please open an issue / pull request if you encounter unexpected behaviour.
-Feel free to get in touch anytime to discuss the project.
+Please open an issue / pull request if you have suggestions or encounter unexpected behaviour.
+Additionally, feel free to get in touch anytime to discuss the project.

 ## Citation
 --8<-- ".citation.md"